Predictive-Systems-Inc/artificially-intelligent/README.md

 4. Run the frontend using the instructions Cursor provided.

 > NOTE: If you run into any errors, copy and paste them back into the Cursor chat window - and ask Cursor to fix them!

+> NOTE: You have been provided with a backend in the `/api` folder - please ensure your Front End integrates with it!

 </details>